pritam1997/Crazy-Eight-Game-CLI/README.md

 Crazy Eight Game built in python 3.7.2 version

-prerequisite : System must be installed with python
+Prerequisite : System must be installed with python
 ---------------------------------------------------

 Rules to interact with game :